uniment/MethodChains.jl/README.md

 # *Advanced Use*

 That was fun!
-This chaining syntax allows for really basic composition, like `x.{f, g, h}`, but also some more advanced stuff too like `x.{f, it.a, g}` or `x.{i for i ∈ 1:it}`.
+This chaining syntax allows for really basic composition like `x.{f; g; h}`, and basic collections like `x.{f, g, h}`, but also some more advanced stuff too like `x.{f; it.a; g}` or `x.{i for i ∈ 1:it}`.

 Why would you use this instead of normal function call syntax?
-Because on every line you're presumed *most likely* to call a function on, or otherwise manipulate, the object `it`, this default behavior frequently enables very concise expressions.
+Because in every expression you're presumed *most likely* to call a function on, or otherwise manipulate, the object `it`, this default behavior frequently enables very concise expressions.
 It also hints to the IDE autocomplete what type of object you're likely about to call a function on, as well as providing a natural "flow" of thought as the object passes through a sequence of transformations.
-Finally, calling the chain immediately (e.g. `x.{expr1, expr2, ...}`) doesn't allocate a function, which keeps compile time minimized, while still being a shorthand for creating locally-scoped variables.
+Finally, calling the chain immediately (e.g. `x.{expr1; expr2; ...}`) doesn't allocate a function, which keeps compile time minimized, while still being a shorthand for creating locally-scoped variables.

 But there's even more to it.
 (This is the *really* experimental feature of this syntax, so please play with it and offer feedback!)